-9. The key risks to the capital expenditure plans are that the level of grants estimated is subject to change, anticipated capital receipts are not realised or are more than expected in the medium term; and what is the future of New Homes Bonus (NHB) from 2020 given it will be subject to a consultation this summer.
-The legacy payments for previous years are anticipated to reduce by 1 year each year resulting in the NHB payments ceasing in 2023/24 b) The Council's Underlying Need to Borrow and Investment position
+9. The key risks to the capital expenditure plans are that the level of grants estimated is subject to change, anticipated capital receipts are not realised or are more than expected in the medium term; and the future of New Homes Bonus (NHB).
+Government intend to cease the NHB scheme in 2023/24 which impacts on the level of capital grants received.

-- 10. The Capital Financing Requirement (CFR) represents the Council's underlying need to borrow for capital expenditure.
+10. The Capital Financing Requirement (CFR) represents the Council's underlying need to borrow for capital expenditure.
 This underlying need to borrow will increase the CFR (i.e. the use of internal borrowing, which reduces our investment balance).
-This increase is offset by MRP raised through Council Tax, as a result of financing requirements in relation to the Arena development, and in later years Bingham Leisure Hub. - 11.
-The Council also holds usable reserves and working capital which represent the underlying resources available for investment.
-The Council's current strategy is to use these resources to avoid borrowing, sometimes known as internal borrowing. - 12.
-The table below summarises the overall position with regard to borrowing and available investments and shows an increase in CFR reflecting the capital commitment on projects such as the crematorium and Bingham Hub
+This increase is offset by Minimum Revenue Provision (MRP) and any additional voluntary contributions (VRP) raised through Council Tax, as a result of financing requirements in relation to the Arena development, Cotgrave redevelopment and in later years Bingham Leisure Hub and the Crematorium.

+- 11. The Council also holds usable reserves and working capital which represent the underlying resources available for investment.
+The Council's current strategy is to use these resources, by way of internal borrowing, to avoid the commitment to external debt. - 12.
+The table below summarises the overall position with regard to borrowing and available investments and shows an increase in CFR reflecting the capital commitment on projects such as the crematorium and Bingham Leisure Hub